Zebrafish Models for Pediatric Research Services Cooperative (ZRSC) - a CDI funded Core

 The CDI award will support the following types of projects:

 The Zebrafish Models for Pediatric Research Cooperative will enable new projects that utilize zebrafish to understand, diagnose, and develop treatments for birth defects and pediatric diseases.
 The maximum grant amount is $10,000 per project.
 An investigator may have only one project within the same year.
-All micro-grants have a funding period of one-year.
-A no cost extension option is not available for a micro-grant.
 The number of awards made is dependent upon the number of qualifying applications received, and a minimum of 10 awards of up to $10,000 are anticipated to be funded in each FY17, FY18, and FY19.